 "This library is a congressionally designated depository for U.S. Government documents.
 Public access to the government documents collection is guaranteed by public law.
 (Title 44 United States Code)”

-Waldo library has participated in the Government Printing Offices's federal depository library program since 1963.
+Waldo library has participated in the Government Publishing Offices' federal depository library program since 1963.

 The collection is located on the second floor of Waldo Library